jahed/node-terraform/README.md

 ### How does this package use Terraform?

 This package essentially wraps a Terraform executable.
 The executable is downloaded when the package is first called.
-Every time you run `yarn terraform` it runs a NodeJS script which ensures Terraform has been downloaded and launches it in a child process, forwarding arguments, stdin, stdout, etc.
+Every time you run it, it runs a NodeJS script which ensures Terraform has been downloaded and launches it in a child process, forwarding arguments, stdin, stdout, etc.

 ### How is this package versioned?